Li357/WHS-App/README.md

     - [ ] Revamp or remove user info carousel (show mentor info somewhere else)
     - [x] Parallax scroll view
     - [ ] Customizable information to be shown on dashboard
-    - [ ] Top bar to parallax scroll view
     - [x] Upload own photo
-    - [ ] Option to reset to school photo
+    - [x] Option to reset to school photo
   - [ ] Schedule
     - [x] Preprocess data in action creators before rendering in Schedule to reduce lag
     - [x] Wait for drawer animation to finish to reduce choppiness